Brewster McCloud: Plot

 While Brewster works to complete his wings and condition himself for flight, Houston suffers a string of unexplained murders, the work of a serial killer whose victims are found strangled and covered in bird droppings.
-The victims are all authoritarian or overtly racist figures, including Daphne Heap and the aged and wealthy but vicious landlord Abraham Wright (Stacy Keach).
-Haskell Weeks (William Windom), a prominent figure in Houston, pulls strings to have the Houston police call "San Francisco super cop" Frank Shaft (Michael Murphy) to investigate.
+The victims are all authoritarian or overtly racist figures, including Daphne Heap and the aged, wealthy and vicious landlord Abraham Wright.
+Haskell Weeks, a prominent figure in Houston, pulls strings to have the Houston police call "San Francisco super cop" Frank Shaft to investigate.
 Shaft immediately fixates on the bird droppings and soon finds a link to Brewster.
-Brewster eludes the police with the apparent help of Louise but he eventually drives her away—and dooms himself—when he ignores her advice about sex by hooking up with Astrodome tour guide Suzanne Davis (Shelley Duvall).
+Brewster eludes the police with the apparent help of Louise, but he eventually drives her away — and dooms himself — when he ignores her advice about sex by hooking up with Astrodome tour guide Suzanne Davis.
 Suzanne saves Brewster by evading Shaft in her stolen Road Runner.
 Severely injured after losing Brewster, Frank kills himself.
-Brewster eventually confesses his responsibility in the killings to Suzanne, who betrays him to the police.
+Brewster eventually confesses his responsibility for the killings to Suzanne, who betrays him to the police.

-A small army of Houston policemen enter the Astrodome but fail to nab Brewster before he takes flight using his completed wings.
-However, as a human he cannot overcome his inherent unsuitability for flight.
+A small army of Houston policemen enters the Astrodome but fails to nab Brewster before he takes flight using his completed wings.
+However, as a human, he cannot overcome his inherent unsuitability for flight.
 Exhausted by the effort, he falls out of the air, crashing in a heap on the floor of the Astrodome.
-The film ends with a circus entering the Astrodome, played by the cast of the film costumed as clowns, strongmen and other circus performers.
+The film finishes with a circus entering the Astrodome, played by the cast of the film costumed as clowns, strongmen and other circus performers.
 The ringmaster announces the names of each cast member, finishing with Brewster, who remains crumpled on the floor.